 What Is a C Wire and What Does It Do on a Thermostat?

-You can ascertain if you have a C wire by doing the following:
+You can find out if you have a C wire by doing the following:

-- Switch off power to the thermostat at the breaker.
+- Turn off power to the thermostat at the breaker.

-- Remove the thermostat and check the wiring.
+- Take off the thermostat and find the wiring.